 Skin is classified based on the amount of oil and moisture it contains.
 There are 5 main skin types Normal, oily, dry, sensitive and combination.
 Unlike the other skin types which have a uniform balance of oil and moisture content, with combination skin the forehead, nose and chin are oily while the cheeks are dry.

-This means that if you have combination skin you may need to use different products for the different parts of your face based on its needs.
+This means that if you have combination skin you may need to use different products for the different parts of your face based on their needs.
 To find out more about your skin type get the Free Skin Type Guide.